EmptyOps/parse-os/README.md

 - Adapters — thin wrappers that let you plug in any repo or model without rewriting the system
 - Registry — keeps track of which adapters are available

-It stays open and modular, allowing seamless integration with popular automation repositories, MCP-native tools, and visual automation frameworks such as Sikuli and pyautogui.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;•It stays open and modular, allowing seamless integration with popular automation repositories, MCP-native tools, and visual automation frameworks such as Sikuli and pyautogui.

-**Is future-proof (ready to integrate new tools easily).**
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;•**Is future-proof (ready to integrate new tools easily).**

 ---